 Jane has been working in the administration field for over 35 years.
 She joined Green Tourism in May 2011, after working for the Forestry Commission for 24 years.
 Jane enjoys working with computers, especially using Microsoft Excel.

 Louise has a degree in Economics and spent her twenties travelling and working overseas.
 She has extensive experience of business development, project management and marketing; particularly within the tourism sector.
 In her previous employment she was responsible for introducing a new Peak District brand and marketing strategy.
 Through her own consultancy business she also developed walking and cycling packages for the Peak District.
 Louise loves active family weekends and holidays; walking, cycling and exploring nature with her two children.
-She is a keen cyclist and has recently completed the Highland Perthshire Challenge.
+She is a keen cyclist and is a regular participant in sportives.

 Natalie is a third year International Tourism Management (BA Hons) student from the Robert Gordon University in Aberdeen.
 She is our most recent addition to the team as our Tourism Intern and shall be with us for a year.
 Having spent the past few years studying the theory within the tourism industry, the placement year will provide a great opportunity to provide an insight into the sustainable aspect of tourism and how it may be managed.
 At Green Tourism, Natalie will be learning all of the ins and outs of all aspects of the company’s working.